samcn8/topas/README.md

 ## Overview

 Topas Chess is a "from scratch" implementation I created as a hobby project with the goal of learning more about chess algorithms and Rust programming in general.
-My goal was to create clean, readable code that was well-documeneted, as opposed to an engine that maximized performance.
+My goal was to create clean, readable code that was well-documented, as opposed to an engine that maximized performance.

 Note that Topas Chess does not contain a GUI; the only way to interact with it is via the Universal Chess Interface (UCI) protocol.